AkimotoRyou/ModMail/README.md

 * Notes :
   - I recommend to only have up to two language per bot to make cleaner user experience.
   - User experience would be better if you have different bot for different language.
-  - Some of the setup command response are hard coded so it won't be affected.
+  - Most of message command response are hard coded so it won't be affected.
   - Make sure the name property is same as the filename without the filetype. e.g. `en.js` `name: "en"`
   - Make sure there's no same command name within and between language as it will throw an error when deploying the command.
   - Make sure to not leave any property value empty since it might trigger an error.